 On March 16, 2016, I got to engage in an hour-and-a-half public discussion with James Murphy, a scholar of the Hebrew Bible and Christian origins at South Dakota State University, on the topic of “Religious Texts & Social Contexts: Challenging Interpretations in a Changing World.”
 We discussed our different responses to hard passages in the Qur’an and the Bible.
 I was enriched by my engagement with James Murphy, and with Krystal Smith of the Veritas Forum, which organized the event.
-Video of our discussion is at http://www.veritas.org/religious-texts-social-conflicts/, but even the archived version of that page no longer seems to function.
+Video of our discussion was available at http://www.veritas.org/religious-texts-social-conflicts/, but even the archived version of that page no longer seems to function.

-In February 2016 Rob Gleave of the Islamic Reformulations project and Murteza Bedir of Istanbul University convened a conference on Islamic legal theory (uṣūl al‑fiqh) in the opulent setting of Istanbul University’s ceremonial administration building.
+In February 2016 Rob Gleave of the University of Exeter and Murteza Bedir of Istanbul University convened a conference on Islamic legal theory (uṣūl al‑fiqh) in the opulent setting of Istanbul University’s ceremonial administration building.
 It was a real who’s who of historians of uṣūl al‑fiqh.
 My contribution was:

 “The Structure and Composition of al-Shāfiʿī’s Risāla: Three Books, Three Outlines, Three Arguments.”
 Reformulation and Hermeneutics: Researching the History of Islamic Legal Theory, Istanbul University, February 22, 2016.

 The paper introduced and commented upon my “Reader’s Guide to al-Shāfiʿī’s Risāla,” which is available here.

 The view from the conference meeting room: